 1. Vacation book on a journey of discovery.
 Did you know that carts are driving around on Mars?
 And that you carry up to one and a half kilos of bacteria in your intestines?
 You can read these and many more fun facts in the new Young Scientist Holiday Book.
 Join us on a crazy journey of discovery through the solar system, the internet, and our crazy brain.

 2. Summer reading for different ages.
 For example, for toddlers, you have a read-play-do book and for readers in, say, 4th grade, a summer reading book by Paul van Loon.
 Look at the different possibilities via this link, or search in BOL for ‘summer reading 2022’ and then the group or age.

 3. De geheime code van de Grote Kluis.
 By Ivan Tapia & Montse Linde.
 Solving Reading.
 A book that challenges and triggers finding solutions.
 There is also part one; both can be read separately.

 4. Youth books, chosen by the Young Jury.
 Here you’ll find the eleven Young Jury Readers’ Suggestions – with image and sound!

 For each book, you’ll find several excerpts that relate to the book’s themes.
 This way your child can easily form an image of the book.

 Do fun language-based school activities with your child at set times.
 For more information, see our previous article in Dutch, full of useful tips and links.

 4. Dutch Language and Culture

 The Flemish also have great podcasts: for and by children from Belgium.
-In 5 episodes they talk about their experiences with friendship: arguments, expectations, memories, helping each other … Every 14 days a new episode to listen to!
+In 5 episodes, they talk about their experiences with friendship: arguments, expectations, memories, and helping each other … Every 14 days, a new episode to listen to!
 Highly recommended: Onder ons.

-Dutch for Children wishes you great summer vacation with your kids!
+Dutch for Children wishes you a great summer vacation with your kids!